 When it comes to the material of the mask, you can choose the skirt either from rubber or silicone.
 I recommend silicone over rubber if you don’t want any cracks.
 Silicone skirts are durable and will last for years.

-Some mask will give you a tunnel-like vision.
+Some full face snorkel masks will give you a tunnel-like vision.
 Then there are those that give you a near-clear window view.
 To check what vision your mask has to offer, put it on, and roll your eyes.
 To each his own, but I think that you’d prefer a broad vision over a limited view.

 “No Fog” to Less Foggy Lenses